CIT2202/mvc-with-functions/README.md

 # MVC with Functions
 This practical looks at moving from an application built using flat PHP files to an MVC structure that uses functions to structure code.
 You need a good grasp of basic function concepts - arguments, parameters, returning values etc. before attempting this.

-* We will base this on the solution from week 5, CRUD functionality using the films database.
+* We will base this on the solution from week 4, where we implemented CRUD functionality using the films database.
 If you don't have this work, you can view it at https://github.com/CIT2202/films-single-table-crud/tree/solutions.
 * You will need the films database we have worked with previously.
 If you don't, you can download it from https://github.com/CIT2202/sql-joins/blob/master/films-db.sql.
 Import this table using phpmyadmin and check it has worked.

 I have done quite a lot of the work for you already.
 If you have a look in the models folder, there is a file, *film-model.php*.
 This contains a number of functions for working with a film database table e.g. *getFilmById*, *saveFilm*, *deleteFilms* etc. If you look in the views folder, there is a file *list-view.php*.
 This file contains code for outputting a list of films.